simonacca/tASTe/README.md

-# TASTE: The AST Editor
+# tASTe: The AST Editor

 Taste is a collection of commands to edit text based on its structure (the AST).